 - Basal mammals layed eggs much like those of diapsids; monotreme mammals still do.

 [Please note that the time ordered pattern of change in the fossil record, i.e. faunal succession, was a well established fact before Darwin published On the Origin of Species (1859).
-A fact established by geologists who were primarily creationist in the outlook.]
+A fact established by geologists who were primarily creationist in their outlook.]

-At least three of the five creationists (the Elizabeth Mitchell, Menton and Wells) quoted above should have been, based on their education (an obstetrician, an anatomist and a developmental biologist), aware of the anatomical/embryological facts I documented above.
+At least three of the five creationists (Elizabeth Mitchell, Menton and Wells) quoted above should have been, based on their education (an obstetrician, an anatomist and a developmental biologist), aware of the anatomical/embryological facts I documented above.
 Yet rather than relate any of this information to their readers they instead chose to tell them that pharyngeal clefts in amniote embryos are just superficial parallel lines in the neck or like the multiple chins a heavy set person might exhibit by tilting their head forward.
 Is this incompetence or dishonesty?

 Setting aside the apparent creationist propensity to mislead by omission, what is their explanation for this pattern of embryological similarities amongst vertebrates that develop into very different adults?